 This impressive museum showcases Lake Boga’s vital role as a repair and service depot for flying boats during WWII.
 There are lots of interesting displays here, but the highlight is the beautifully restored Catalina flying boat from WWII.

 The foreshore area near the boat ramp is also home to a popular twilight farmers’ market every Saturday afternoon from 4 pm from November to March.

-Visit Discover More Lake Boga for a downloadable map of the Lake Boga region, including photos, videos.
+Visit Discover More Lake Boga to see an interactive map or click here for downloadable map of the Lake Boga region, including photos, videos.